A Visit to Wow! Children’s Museum

 Our Sensory Friendly Playtime is designed especially for children with autism or sensory processing disorders and their families.
 The Museum turns down sounds and lights on exhibits, provides special adaptive equipment like weighted vests and headphones, and has an occupational therapist at the event as a resource for families.”

-I’ve enjoyed sharing some of the fun I had with my youngest grandchild and his parents on a much anticipated visit.
-We had planned a trip several months ago but it was cancelled on account of COVID.
-Thank God they all recovered; parents were vaccinated but he of course was not.
-We are thankful that the vaccine is now approved for kids his age.
+I’ve enjoyed sharing some of the fun I had with my grandchild and his parents on a much-anticipated visit.
+We had planned a trip several months ago, but it was cancelled due to COVID.